 These are also the most obvious.
 Different countries are going to have different diseases that are endemic to the area.
 Most likely, if you are in a major city, you will be just fine and won’t have to worry about any of the random diseases that could be caught in a different country.
 But, if you are teaching in a more rural location then there is always the possibility of a random encounter with the wrong mosquito or the wrong glass of water and you can look forward to a hospital visit for Dengue Fever, Japanese Encephalitis, Hepatitis, or any of a number of other very serious diseases.
 It just depends on where you are and what risks are present in that location.

 What can you do before going abroad?

 It’s very simple and in most cases very cheap.
-However, the reality is that many people who travel abroad don’t get the proper vaccinations whether they are traveling as an expat ESL teacher or just for vacation.
+However, the reality is that many people don’t get the proper vaccinations whether they are traveling as an expat ESL teacher or just for vacation.
 This can be extremely detrimental in the long run as many of the recommended vaccines are for diseases which can be life threatening including yellow fever, Japanese Encephalitis, Hepatitis A, and others but which are entirely preventable in most cases.
 Hepatitis A is a great example of this as the vaccine is almost 95% effective in preventing the disease yet every year there are over 1.4 million new cases.
 The last thing you want is to become a statistic in a World Health Organization report so the best thing to do for expat health is to make sure that you are checking your local governments for which vaccines you will need and then getting them.
 Even if you think they are expensive the cost of an emergency room visit and multiple weeks in a hospital is going to be significantly more.